inBeat/inbeat-website/content/top-influencers/tiktok/makeup/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In 2023
+title: Top 10 Makeup TikTok Influencers In 2024
 description: >-
-  Find top makeup TikTok influencers in 2023.
-Most popular hashtags: #fyp #makeup #duet #stitch.
+  Find top makeup TikTok influencers in 2024.
+Most popular hashtags: #fyp #makeup #makeupartist #duet.
 platform: TikTok
-hits: 13435
+hits: 14098
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: Analyze the top-rated TikTok accounts on inBeat.
-text_bottom: inBeat holds 13435 TikTok influencers like this for you to collaborate.
+text_bottom: Our search engine has 14098 TikTok influencers like this for you to connect with.
 profiles:
   - username: "morgana.makeup"
     fullname: >-